1. The problem keyword alerts can’t solve

 5. Reinforcement-learning feedback loop

-- Approve a mission → +0.05 (this lead type is worth pursuing)
+- Approve a mission → +0.05 (this station produces leads worth pursuing)

 6. The 9-prompt role-aware swarm